Leonorlyyy/P8130_final_project/P8130_final_project.md

 stronger the weight of evidence that the two groups are different.

-We can conclude from the plot that for the variable race, blacks have the highest risk of death, followed by whites, while the lowest mortality rate is for other ethnic groups.
-In the variable marital status, the risk of death is significantly higher for separated people, but this may be due to information bias caused by fewer observations.
+We can conclude from the plot that for the variable race, blacks have the highest hazard of death, followed by whites, while the lowest mortality rate is for other ethnic groups.
+In the variable marital status, the hazard of death is significantly higher for separated people, but this may be due to information bias caused by fewer observations.
 The confidence intervals for the other categories of marital status all contain the null hypothesis, meaning that there is no significant difference.

-The risk of death is highest for patients with N stage N3, followed by N2, and finally N1.
+The hazard of death is highest for patients with N stage N3, followed by N2, and finally N1.
 Differently, although T stage also shows a similar trend, the confidence intervals of each stage level contain the null hypothesis, meaning that there is no significant difference between levels.
-For the 6th stage, IIIB has the highest risk of death, followed by IIB, and then IIA, but there is no significant difference.
+For the 6th stage, IIIB has the highest hazard of death, followed by IIB, and then IIA, but there is no significant difference.
 For stage IIIC, since it contains the same information as N3 of N stage, no comparison is made in this variable.

-In the variable differentiated, the risk of death is significantly highest for undifferentiated, and then decreases in the order of poorly differentiated, moderately differentiated, and well differentiated.
+In the variable differentiated, the hazard of death is significantly highest for undifferentiated, and then decreases in the order of poorly differentiated, moderately differentiated, and well differentiated.

-For the variables tumor size, regional node examined, and regional node postive, we did not observe significant differences in the risk of death.
+For the variables tumor size, regional node examined, and regional node postive, we did not observe significant differences in the hazard of death.